premchand11/capstone_project/README.md

 #Repository Structure
 README.md: This file, providing an overview of the project.
-Train_Data.csv: The training dataset.
+1.Train_Data.csv: The training dataset.

-Test_Data.csv: The test dataset.
+2.Test_Data.csv: The test dataset.

-Cantone_pro.ipynb: The Jupyter Notebook containing the code for data loading, preprocessing, model building, and evaluation. data.csv: The CSV file containing predictions from the KNN model on the test dataset. dataNB.csv: Placeholder for predictions from the Multinomial Naive Bayes model.
+3.Capstone.ipynb: The Jupyter Notebook containing the code for data loading, preprocessing, model building, and evaluation.

+4.data.csv: The CSV file containing predictions from the KNN model on the test dataset.

+5.dataNB.csv: Placeholder for predictions from the Multinomial Naive Bayes model.

 #Usage
 If you wish to run this project locally, you can follow the code provided in the Cantone_pro.ipynb Jupyter Notebook.
 Ensure you have the required Python libraries installed.